PlainOlSoapBar/taiko-sniper/README.md

 ### Installation
 1. Clone repo and cd into the folder.
 2. Install dependencies with `pip install -r requirements.txt`.
+3. Populate the `.env` file.
-3. Run the bot with `python3 bot.py`.
+4. Run the bot with `python3 main.py`.